wagoodman/dive/README.md

 dive build -t <some-tag> .
 ```

-Additionally you can run this in your CI pipeline to ensure you're keeping wasted space to a minimum (this skips the TUI):
+Additionally you can run this in your CI pipeline to ensure you're keeping wasted space to a minimum (this skips the UI):
 ```
 CI=true dive <your-image>
 ```